2022 Guide to Student Housing in Seoul

 Ziptoss housing form.

-When visiting a 부동산 (realtor) make sure that you are in the area you want to live in.
+When visiting a 부동산 (realtor), make sure you are in the area you want to live in.
 Each 부동산 will usually only be selling houses in their proximity.
-Remember to shop around also, 부동산 are incredibly common.
+Remember to shop around also; 부동산 are incredibly common.
 Usually, you can find 5+ that overlap in an area and each will have different listings.

 Keep in mind that sometimes the price is negotiable.
-Not always, but since the landlords are only human it is definitely possible.
-I’ve managed to drop my monthly rent by 100,000 because I discussed with the landlord and my 부동산.
+Not always, but since the landlords are only human, it is possible.
+I’ve managed to drop my monthly rent by 100,000 because I discussed it with the landlord and my 부동산.

-Rather, I would use proper housing websites such as this site or the apps Dabang and Zigbang.
-This will involve talking to the 부동산 or landlord who listed the house though, so be ready with your Korean or Korean friend!
+Instead, I would use proper housing websites such as this site or the apps Dabang and Zigbang.
+This will involve talking to the 부동산 or landlord who listed the house, though, so be ready with your Korean or Korean friend!

 Final words

-Finding and moving houses in Korea is a far easier and faster process than what I expected.
+Finding and moving houses in Korea is far easier and faster than expected.

 The biggest hurdle is the initial language barrier (at least if you want an apartment).
-However, once you cross this barrier everything is usually straightforward and fast.
-I once moved out of an apartment and into a new one of the same day!
+However, everything is usually straightforward and fast once you cross this barrier.
+I once moved out of an apartment and into a new one on the same day!
 With no planning at all.

-If you have any questions or need assistance with any part of the housing process please do let me know.
-I will do my best to help you and I will answer any questions you may have!
+Please let me know if you have any questions or need assistance with any part of the housing process.
+I will do my best to help you and answer any questions you may have!

 Don’t Speak Korean?